CameronMeyer07/landing-page/README.md

 As time went on, I started feeling better about how I'm progressing and using the structure of html and dressing it with css.

 The information part of the landing page came along a bit smoother as I referenced back to some material more often to ensure I do things right.

+The inspirational quote section went along smoother than the rest of the landing page so far.
+It came together quite well.
+Although improvements can be made as time goes on.